 The precursor to type 2 diabetes is called prediabetes.

-Long before people develop type 2 diabetes or prediabetes, they already have insulin resistance.
-Insulin resistance causes the cells, especially in the muscles, liver, and fatty tissue, to no longer sufficiently respond to the hormone insulin.
-This means that the insulin can no longer effectively transport glucose from the blood into the cells.
+Before people get prediabetes or type 2 diabetes, they develop insulin resistance.
+Insulin resistance causes the cells, especially the cells in the muscles, liver, and fatty tissue, to no longer sufficiently react to the hormone insulin.
+When food is digested and blood glucose rises, insulin normally opens the doors to the cells.
+The glucose is then transported into the cells where it delivers important energy; for instance, it acts as “fuel” to the muscle cells for movement.
+With insulin resistance, the insulin can no longer effectively transport glucose from the blood into the cells.

 It often takes several years to decades to go from insulin resistance to developing a high glucose level.
-In this phase, the changes to the functions in glucose metabolism are initially very mild or often imperceptible.
+During this time, those affected often do not notice any change to their metabolism.

 Insulin resistance increases the risk not only of type 2 diabetes but also of high blood pressure, cardiovascular diseases, lipid metabolism disorders and overweight.
 If someone has all of these, experts refer to this as “metabolic syndrome”.